-In November 2015, the Mayor’s Office of Economic Development began a partnership with StayLocal to support businesses in corridors affected by road construction.
+Since 2015, the Mayor’s Office of Community and Economic Development has partnered with StayLocal to support businesses in corridors affected by road construction.
 We developed and collected the materials below to help out your business during this period of interruption.

 “Road Construction Toolkit for New Orleans Businesses” - The toolkit features important contact information, best practices, cases studies, and more to help your businesses during road construction.

-New Orleans Business Continuity Guide - In 2016, the City Planning Commission published the New Orleans Business Continuity Guide as part of its Main Street Resilience Plan.
-The purpose of this guide is to familiarize New Orleans businesses with available resources that can help them assess their disaster risk and prepare for the unexpected.
-StayLocal is one of the authors of this guide and you'll recognize a lot of friends of SL among the case studies.
+New Orleans Business Continuity Guide - The purpose of this guide is to familiarize New Orleans businesses with available resources that can help them assess their disaster risk and prepare for the unexpected.
 You can read about real life solutions to major business disruptions devised by some of New Orleans’ most resilient business owners starting on page 18.